stephpy/vim-php-cs-fixer/README.md

 To see how to install `php-cs-fixer`, look at [php-cs-fixer](https://github.com/fabpot/PHP-CS-Fixer) repository.

 If you see any improvement or question, contribute or create an issue

+# Todo

+- If `dry-run` option, ask to user if he wants to launch command without dry-run after he launchs command.